351st Air Refueling Squadron: Air refueling in Europe

-On 22 February 2019, KC-135R 57-1493 of the 351st ARS participated in a flypast over Sheffield to mark the 75th anniversary of the crash of B-17G 42-31322 (Mi Amigo), which saw the loss of all ten crew on board.
-In 2019, to mark the 75th anniversary of Operation Overlord, two KC-135Rs (58-0100 and 62-3551) received special schemes to reflect the squadron's participation in 1944.
+On 22 February 2019, a KC-135R of the squadron participated in a flypast over Sheffield to mark the 75th anniversary of the crash of B-17G Mi Amigo, which saw the loss of all ten crew on board.

 Between 29 September and 1 October 2020, the 351st ARS conducted Exercise Wolff Pack, a surge operation to test the 100th ARW's ability to deploy its aircraft to multiple areas across Europe, which included an elephant walk of 12 of the squadron's 15 KC-135s.
 The 351st ARS participated in the 2020 Nigeria hostage rescue on 31 October, forward deploying six tankers to Morón Air Base from where they provided air refueling support for the operation.

-In May 2021, nose art (Skipper III) was unveiled on KC-135R 59-1470 in honour of 100th BG Master Sergeant Dewey Christopher, who maintained B-17s Skipper and Skipper II during World War II.
-The same month, the 351st ARS were awarded the 2020 Gen. Carl A. Spaatz Trophy, winning it for a second time.
-The 351st ARS also participated in Exercise Atlantic Trident 2021 during May, operating alongside the French Air and Space Force and USAF F-35A Lightning IIs from the 4th Fighter Squadron.
-Between 18 and 21 May, the 351st ARS hosted the 2021 European Tanker Symposium, which saw a McDonnell Douglas KC-10 Extender and a Royal Air Force Voyager KC3 deploy to Mildenhall.
+In May 2021, the 351st was awarded the 2020 Gen. Carl A. Spaatz Trophy, winning it for a second time.
+The 351st also participated in Exercise Atlantic Trident 2021 during May, operating alongside the French Air and Space Force and USAF Lockheed Martin F-35A Lightning IIs from the 4th Fighter Squadron.
+Between 18 and 21 May, the 351st hosted the 2021 European Tanker Symposium, which saw a McDonnell Douglas KC-10 Extender and a Royal Air Force Voyager KC3 deploy to Mildenhall.

-Another tanker (58-0089) was unveiled the following month in dedication of Lt.
-Col. Robert "Rosie" Rosenthal, who was assigned to the 100th BG between September 1943 and September 1944.

-The 2022 Russian invasion of Ukraine led to an increased number of sorties by the 351st ARS, supporting NATO's Enhanced Air Policing.
+The 2022 Russian invasion of Ukraine led to an increased number of sorties by the 351st, supporting NATO's Enhanced Air Policing.

-Nose art
+Commemorative nose art

-The 15 based KC-135R/T tankers typically wear nose art to reflect the 100th ARW's history as a Bombardment Group during WWII, since 2021 this has included:
+The 15 squadron KC-135R/T tankers typically wear nose art to reflect the 100th Wing's history as a bombardment group during WWII.